 Kawasan Falls are the most beautiful waterfalls in Cebu.

-Canyoneering is a popular extreme adventure that involves trekking, climbing, swimming and jumping at 60 feet waterfalls.
+Canyoneering is a popular extreme adventure that involves trekking, climbing, swimming and jumping in canyons and waterfalls.
 There are two main canyoneering paths in Cebu, both ending up at Kawasan waterfalls.
 I took the one starting near Alegria.

 Osmena Peak is the highest peak in Cebu.
 It's a short hike from a community base camp.
 When we reached the top, the temperature had dropped and be prepared for endless cold wind blowing.
 The view is very picturesque, when it is not foggy.